 American Adds Similar Changes But Without Added Spending

 American added similar distance waivers this week for top spenders but without adding additional revenue requirements for their current tiers nor reducing flying requirements for those who achieve elite status via traditional methods.

 This is a “best of both worlds” solution.
-Adding distance waivers allows those who want to continue to qualify at lower levels to do so, but it also adds the ability for travellers who may be able to exceed them to have a fair status for their spending.
+Adding distance waivers allows those who want to continue to qualify at lower levels to do so, but it also adds the ability for travelers who may be able to exceed them to have a fair status for their spending.

-In my opinion, if qualification was the sole factor, high distance waivers put American Airlines Advantage program above Delta (who has them only for spending $250k on their co-branded American Express card) and United who requires more miles.
+In my opinion, if qualification was the sole factor, high distance waivers put American Airlines Advantage program above Delta (who has them only for spending $250k on their co-branded American Express card), and United who requires more miles.